 Hailed as the pioneer of the culinary rebirth of the Danish open-faced sandwich, Adam Aamanns has opened a spacious dining and event facility in Copenhagen’s former shipyard, Refshaleøen.
 The bright and airy facility complete with Scandi interiors serves banquet dinners as well as their famed lunchtime Smørrebrød.

-One of Copenhagen’s leading gourmet restaurants is relocating in 2018 to a giant former shipbuilding facility in the city’s Refshaleøen district.
-Famed for its combo of molecular gastronomy and New Nordic influence, Alchemist is headed by Rasmus Munch.
-The gourmet restaurant is set to become the largest in the city and joins several other top eateries, including Amass, Noma and Aamanns, in turning this rustbelt dockland into the city’s new culinary hotspot.
-Restaurant Alchemist will remain closed until the new facility opens, which is believed to include event space.
+One of Copenhagen’s leading gourmet restaurants is relocating during the summer of 2018 to a giant former shipbuilding facility in Refshaleøen.
+Famed for its combo of molecular gastronomy and New Nordic influences, Alchemist is headed by chef Rasmus Munch.
+The restaurant is set to become the largest gourmet establishment in the city and is rumoured to include event space.

 The entrepreneurs behind the Reffen market have ensured tourists can visit Refshaleøen by Strömma canal tours and hop-on-hop-off tourist busses.
 The area is also accessible by city bus No. 9A and by harbour waterbus No. 992.